 If a child is attending our centre over the attested 20 hours ECE or if they are attesting the 20 hours ECE elsewhere the cost for a session is the same as an under 3 i.e. $35 per session.

 Is there a minimum or maximum age limit?

 We do not have a dedicated infant’s room so children generally start once they are able to confidently walk move around on their own.
 The maximum age is 5.
-However, we find that many children move on around 4 as they pick up extra sessions at kindy.

 Is there a discount for multiple children or for attending more than two sessions per week?

 Is there a minimum or maximum number of sessions per week?

 The minimum is one, the maximum is five.